×

 etcd-ip-10-0-173-171.ec2.internal 2/2 Running 0 9h

-To ensure that all workloads return to normal operation following a recovery procedure, restart each pod that stores kube-apiserver information.
-This includes OKD components such as routers, Operators, and third-party components.
+To ensure that all workloads return to normal operation following a recovery procedure, restart all control plane nodes.

 On completion of the previous procedural steps, you might need to wait a few minutes for all services to return to their restored state.
 For example, authentication by using oc login might not immediately work until the OAuth server pods are restarted.